The synthetic instrument: From sparse association to sparse causation: Identifying causal effects via the synthetic instrument

 \begin{proposition} Under models \eqref{eqn:model1}, \eqref{eqn:model2}, and Condition \ref{A2}, the $SIV$ given by Definition \ref{def:si} serve as valid instrumental variables for estimating the treatment effects of $X$ on $Y$. \end{proposition}

 To identify the causal parameter $\beta$ in the general case, we introduce the following plurality condition \ref{A4}.

 \begin{enumerate}[label=A4] \item (Plurality rule) Let $C^*$ be a subset of $\{1,2,\ldots,p\}$ with cardinality $q$, and suppose that $\dot{\beta}_{C^*} \neq 0$.
-The synthetic two-stage least squares coefficient obtained by assuming $\beta_{C^*} = 0$ is given by $ \widetilde{\beta}^{C^*} = \underset{\beta\in \mathbb{R}^p: \beta_{C^*}=0}{\argmin} \, \mathbb{E}(Y - \widetilde{X}^\T \beta)^2 $, where $\widetilde{X} = \mathbb{E}(X \mid SIV)$.
-The plurality rule assumes that $\max\limits_{\beta\in \mathbb{R}^p} |\{C^*: \widetilde{\beta}^{C^*} = \beta\}| \leq q$. \end{enumerate}
+The synthetic two-stage least squares coefficient obtained by assuming $\beta_{C^*} = 0$ is given by \( \widetilde{\beta}^{C^*} = \underset{\beta\in \mathbb{R}^p: \beta_{C^*}=0}{\argmin} \, \mathbb{E}\bigl(Y - \widetilde{X}^\T \beta\bigr)^2, \) where $\widetilde{X} = \widehat{\mathbb{E}}(X \mid SIV)$.
+The plurality rule assumes that \( \max\limits_{\beta\in \mathbb{R}^p} \, |\{C^*: \widetilde{\beta}^{C^*} = \beta\}| \leq q. \) \end{enumerate}

 In Condition \ref{A4}, each $C^*$ corresponds to an expert who makes the incorrect hypothesis that $\beta_{C^*} = 0$.
 Let $s = \Vert \dot{\beta} \Vert_0$.
 In general, there are $C_{p-s}^q$ experts making correct hypotheses.
 If $s < p-q$, then there are at least $q+1$ experts making correct hypotheses.
 The plurality rule assumes that no more than $q$ incorrect hypotheses lead to the same synthetic two-stage least squares coefficient.
-This assumption is similar in spirit to the plurality assumption used in the invalid IV literature \citep[e.g.][]{guo2018confidence}.
-We discussed this assumption in more detail in Section \ref{sec:disA4} of the supplementary material.
+This assumption is similar in spirit to the plurality assumption used in the invalid IV literature \citep[e.g.,][]{guo2018confidence}.
+We further discuss Assumption \ref{A4} in Section \ref{sec:disA4} of the supplementary material, where we argue that its violation is unlikely.

 In parallel to Observation \ref{observation:2}, we have the following theorem.